insightfinder/InsightAgent/netexperience-agent/README.md

 ### Authentication Flow

-1. **Initial Login**: Agent logs in using username/password to get access token
+1. **Initial Login**: Agent logs in using username/password to get an access token
 2. **Token Refresh**: Token is automatically refreshed every 23 hours
 3. **Retry Mechanism**: Failed requests trigger token refresh or re-login
 4. **Fallback**: If refresh fails, agent re-authenticates from scratch